vk-workshop/chatgpt4_summarizer_app/README.md

 CSS: Stylesheets for defining the visual appearance and layout of the application.<br>
 JavaScript: Programming language used for interactivity and integration with the ChatGPT4 model.<br>
 ChatGPT4: State-of-the-art language model used for text summarization.
 The application leverages the capabilities of the ChatGPT4 model to generate accurate and concise summaries.<br>
-Other libraries or frameworks: The project may utilize additional libraries or frameworks for enhanced user experience and improved performance.
-Refer to the project's source code for more details.

 <h2>Usage</h2>
 To use the web application locally, follow these steps: